DeborahOsilade/Deborah-Osilade-Portfolio/README.md

-## User Behaviour Prediction - Insurance premium default using R programming
+## Project 5:  Insurance premium default
 #### Project Overview
 Sector - Finance
+Tool - R
 Identifying Insurance Premium Payment Defaulters: Designing a strategy that a customer will default the premium payment, so that the insurance agent can proactively reach out to the policy holder to follow up for the payment of premium.
 Skills and Tools: Cluster Analysis, Decision Trees, Regression, R, Random Forest, Xgboost
 ##### [View this Project](https://github.com/DeborahOsilade/User-Behaviour-Prediction---Insurance-premium-default---R-programming)